Drarig29/typedoc-plugin-extras/README.md

 ## Testing

-To test this plugin, you can generate TypeDoc documentation _for this plugin_.
+To test this plugin, you can generate TypeDoc documentation for this plugin.

-To do this, you'll first need to build the plugin:
+To do so, you'll first need to build it:

 ```bash
 npm run build
 ```

-You can now generate the documentation with the plugin (from the source):
+Then, you can generate the documentation with the plugin (from source):

 ```bash
 npm test